 From the yellow helmet of a construction worker to a bride’s pristine gown, colors are quick to convey important information.
 Their strong and immediate impact make color palettes a crucial component of any business’s branding efforts.

-The color scheme you’ll assemble for your brand will play a key role across your various marketing assets - from building a website to the design of your logo, and much more.
+The color scheme you’ll assemble for your brand will play a key role across your various marketing assets - from the way you create your own logo, to the design of your website, and much more.
 Employing brand colors consistently and across all platforms can result in a unified look-and-feel to your company, making them memorable and recognizable.

 To help your business stand out with the right brand colors, this complete guide covers everything from what brand colors are all about, to a step-by-step process for choosing your own.
 We’ve also selected and analyzed 10 examples of successful brand colors for your inspiration:

 What are brand colors?

 Brand colors are a palette of around five to ten colors that are used to represent a certain company.
 A consistent and strategic application of brand colors can increase brand awareness and recognizability.

 Some of the main applications of brand colors include: a company’s logo, website color scheme, social media channels, business card design, and print and digital ads.
 For businesses operating as brick-and-mortar, the brand colors can also apply to the design of the store, staff uniforms, product packaging, and more.